ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 <br/>On the right you see what is already configured with your vRack.

+### Static IP configuration

 <br/> Select your new Addtional IPv6 and add it to your vRack

 <img src="/images/701.png" alt="vrack select"/>
 <br/>

 <br/>After this action, you have now your new Addtional IPv6 added to you vRack.

+### Automatic IP configuration (SLAAC)

-<br/>You can also activate/deactivate SLAAC option for the first /64 of your block (this one is always bridged) at any time using this radio button.
+<br/>To simplify IP addressing inside your network, you may want to use SLAAC.
+It can be enabled per-bridged-subnet only and can be enabled for the first /64 of your block (this one is always bridged) at any time using this radio button:

 <img src="/images/702.png" alt="continue"/>
 <br/>

+<br/>Don't forget to configure SLAAC on your host machine.

 </blockquote>
 </details>